 Disney Springs has increased the variety of restaurants available at Walt Disney World.
 Currently, there are over 60 locations serving food or drink.
 From upscale dining to family eateries, there is something for everyone.

-Although currently suspended, the majority of restaurants accept the Disney Dining Plan.
 Many of the restaurants at Disney Springs have live entertainment and include waterfront views.
-Click here for an up-to-date list of dining venues.
+The majority of restaurants accept Advanced Dining Reservations.

 Shopping at Disney Springs

-Disney Springs has become a shopper’s paradise, especially for those who like their shopping with a Disney Theme!
+Disney Springs has become a shopper’s paradise, especially for those who like shopping with a Disney Theme!
 There are shopping options throughout Disney Springs, but the Town Center is home to many of the most well-known names & boutique shops.
-You can find a list of current shops here.

 Entertainment at Disney Springs

 Unlike the former Downtown Disney, Disney Springs entertainment is a family affair.
-From street entertainers to live music on the Marketplace Stage, there is something for everyone.
-Guests might particularly enjoy:
+There is something for everyone, from street entertainers to live music on the Marketplace Stage.
+Guests might particularly enjoy the following: